KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 The DTO requires the miners of the Smart Chain to include the required off-chain data as a part of the OP\_RETURN in the coinbase transaction (the transaction that pays the block reward to the miner).

 The validation of the off-chain data is part of the consensus rules.
-If the data is false, the block is rejected by the network, which incentivizes the miner to be truthful.
+If the data is false, the block is rejected by the network, which serves as an incentive for the miner to be truthful.
 To achieve consensus, all nodes allow for an error margin of approximately `1%` in the reported data.

 ##### Manners of Obtaining Data